Women's Rugby World Cup: It's show time in Whangārei!

-Fans have begun to trickle into the Northland Events Centre where Italy and the USA are set to battle it out in the opening match at 12.45pm.
+They did not lack support in the stands and a number of American flags were seen flying on the grandstand and the embankment side as well.

-Among those getting into the spirit of things are the parents of USA players Tess Feury, McKenzie Hawkins, Gabby Cantorna, Carly Waters, and Hope Rogers.
+In fact, US players Tess Feury, McKenzie Hawkins, Gabby Cantorna, Carly Waters, and Hope Rogers had a group of hardcore fans in the crowd as their parents have made a trip across the globe to cheer their daughters on.

-Tom and Kim Feury, Jay and Kim Hawkins, Valerie Waters, Margherita and Bernie Cantorna, and Chris Waters travelled across the world to see their daughters play.
+Tom and Kim Feury, Jay and Kim Hawkins, Valerie Waters, Margherita and Bernie Cantorna, and Chris Waters are excited to see their daughters in action.

-They are excited to experience New Zealand's rich rugby history and love that rugby has allowed them to travel the globe visiting places they may not have gone to otherwise.

-The group, who reckons the USA have done amazingly well to make it here, hope they put in some strong performances.
+The group, who reckons the USA have done amazingly well to make it here, hope the team put in some strong performances.

 They tip them for an upset along the way.